 Humanitarian need has grown exponentially in 2020, exacerbated by COVID-192.
 For almost 25 years, extreme poverty has been steadily declining.
 For the first time in a generation, this decline has suffered a significant setback.
 While violent conflicts and climate change have been threatening poverty reduction for years, COVID-19 is reversing development gains and highlighting deep inequalities.
-The COVID-19 pandemic could drastically increase the number of people living in extreme poverty from between 88 and 115 million to the new range of between 119 and 124 million3 according to recent figures from the World Bank.
-The 2021 Global Humanitarian Overview reports 235 million people in need of humanitarian assistance4 by the end of 2020, the number of acutely food insecure people was predicted to reach 270 million by WFP.
+The COVID-19 pandemic could drastically increase the number of people living in extreme poverty from between 119 and 124 million3 according to recent figures from the World Bank.
+The 2021 Global Humanitarian Overview reports 235 million people in need of humanitarian assistance 4by the end of 2020, the number of acutely food insecure people was predicted to reach 270 million by WFP.
 The COVID-19 pandemic has had a devastating impact on global food security, with 130 million potentially facing famine (including in South Sudan, Yemen, north-east Nigeria, and Burkina Faso) according to the latest figures from WFP.
 The secondary impacts of the pandemic and climate change are seriously affecting food systems worldwide.